 The Jewish Federation of Greater Atlanta believes that Jewish overnight summer camp and other immersive summer experiences deliver superior results toward the goal of encouraging our children to a life of Jewish Identity, engagement and leadership.
 There are two unique opportunities that may allow you to save money when you send your child to Jewish overnight camp.
-Please contact us to discuss your unique situation as you may be eligible for multiple opportunities.

 Here’s How It Works:

 - Check out the easy options below to apply for grants and scholarships.

 - Campers must be registered for camp before applying for a grant or financial assistance.

 - Campers may apply for a needs-based scholarship AND One Happy Camper.

 - Contact us with any questions.

 The Jewish Federation of Greater Atlanta and the Foundation for Jewish Camp are happy to sponsor the One Happy Camper grant for Jewish Campers who are attending non-profit Jewish overnight camp for the first time!
 First-time campers who are attending camp for 11-18 days can receive $700 and campers attending camp for 19 days+ can apply to receive $1000 off their first summer at camp.
 Grants are first come, first served and are NOT based on financial need.
 Jewish day school students are now eligible for One Happy Camper in Atlanta.
 Other summer experiences may apply; click here for a full list of approved programs.

 Second-Year One Happy Camper: Atlanta campers who received a One Happy Camper grant during summer 2018 may be eligible to receive a Second-Year One Happy Camper incentive grant up to $500.
 Please note that if your child attended camp in summer 2018 for 11-18 days and is planning to return to camp in summer 2019 for 19 days+ for the first time, they are still considered a second year camper.